- Middle School

 Curriculum & Assessment

-We view the Curriculum holistically at Scots – it is more than simply academic study – and, as such, we expect and encourage all our boys to be involved in the wider life of the College through cultural, sporting and service commitments.
+We view the Curriculum holistically at Scots – it is more than simply academic study – and, as such, we expect and encourage all our students to be involved in the wider life of the College through cultural, sporting and service commitments.

 Students in Years 7 to 10 follow the Middle Years’ Programme (MYP) which is an IB approved curriculum.
 The MYP is a programme of international education designed to help students develop the knowledge, understanding, attitudes and skills necessary to participate actively and responsibly in a changing world.